-They might say something like, “you’ll save 10% on today’s purchase by applying for a retail store credit card.”
+They might say something like, “You’ll save 10 percent on today’s purchase by applying for a retail store credit card.”
 Almost every major store has a promotion intended to lure people into signing up for a retail store credit card.

 Don’t do it!